reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

 duration of that request.
 If you want them to live longer, :doc:`they need to be persisted in a database <persistence>`.

-Sometimes persisted objects are only needed for for use in the current sequence of interactions between a browser and server, after which they can be safely deleted.
+Sometimes persisted objects are only needed for use in the current sequence of interactions between a browser and server, after which they can be safely deleted.